T2WIN/alstom_finetuning/memory-bank/productContext.md

 2025-07-24 08:51:53 - Log of updates made

 ## Project Goal
-Build a document embedding pipeline that processes Word and Excel documents, extracts structured information, and stores it in a vector database for efficient retrieval and question-answering.
+Build a document embedding pipeline that processes Word, Excel, PowerPoint and PDF documents, extracts structured information, and stores it in a vector database for efficient retrieval and question-answering.

 ## Key Features
-- Conversion of Word/Excel documents to Markdown and structured formats
+- Conversion of Word, Excel, PowerPoint and PDF to Markdown and structured formats
 - LLM-powered extraction of document structure, titles, and summaries
 - Storage of document embeddings in Qdrant vector database
 - Hard negative mining for training embedding models